SeanArchibald/scale-workshop/README.md

 ## Changelog

 ### 1.0.3
+* New feature: specify an interval in decimal format e.g. `1,5` for a perfect fifth, `2,0` for an octave.
 * New feature: export your tuning as a list of Deflemask 'fine tune' effect parameters.
 The resulting text file is a reference you can use when manually inputting notes into Deflemask chip music tracker.
+* Added Colemak layout support
+* When generating rank-2 temperaments, finding MOS scale sizes is now more efficient.
+* Fixed error when changing main volume before audio initialised

 ### 1.0.2
 * MIDI now waits for user input before initializing (issues #56 #57)